Remote Electrical Neuromodulation for Migraines - CAM 701171

 Evidence reviews assess the clinical evidence to determine whether the use of a technology improves the net health outcome.
 Broadly defined, health outcomes are length of life, quality of life, and ability to function including benefits and harms.
 Every clinical condition has specific outcomes that are important to patients and to managing the course of that condition.
 Validated outcome measures are necessary to ascertain whether a condition improves or worsens; and whether the magnitude of that change is clinically significant.
 The net health outcome is a balance of benefits and harms.

-Acute Migraine Attack Due to Episodic or Chronic Migraine
+Acute Migraine due to Episodic or Chronic Migraine

 Clinical Context and Therapy Purpose

-The purpose of remote electrical neuromodulation in patients who have acute migraine attack due to episodic or chronic migraine is to provide a treatment option that is an alternative to or an improvement on existing therapies.
+The purpose of remote electrical neuromodulation (REN) in individuals who have acute migraine attacks due to episodic or chronic migraine is to provide a treatment option that is an alternative to or an improvement on existing therapies.

 The following PICO was used to select literature to inform this review.